chazelton331/mm-concept-detection-experiments/README.md

 ##SMaL using Java##
-You can use the Example file to run a tutorial from SMaL writtern in Java.
-More specifically, we have implemented the above matlab code to java and read matlab files from java.
-You can only implement the incremental procedure [3].
+You can use the Example file (from <code>gr.iti.mklab.detector.examples</code> package.) to run a tutorial from SMaL writtern in Java.
+More specifically, we have implemented the above matlab code to java and we can also read matlab files from java.
+In java you can only apply the incremental procedure as described in [3].

 * Features
 To extract features you need to configure in your build path the following code, available in github: